INNVTV/NetCore-Clean-Architecture/README.md

 Background tasks hosted as workers that connect to CoreServices via gRPC.
 Visual Studio Code projects.

 ## Core.Services
 Main entry point.
+Headless implementation allows you to swap out interfaces between Consoles, Tests, WebApi's and WebApps.
 Includes Core.Common, Core.Application and Core.Domain Projects and wraps them into a gateway for access by the clients.

 DependecyInjection is handled by default .Net Core ServiceProvider.
 Console and Test entry points are provided in the Utilities folder.
+API and gRPC client examples are in their respective folders on the root of the project.

 More details can be found in the [ReadMe](CoreServices/README.md) doc for the CoreServices solution.

-### CQRS
+### CQRS and Event Sourcing
-The Command Query Responsibility Segregation pattern is used for all access to Core.Domain through the Core.Application project as a gateway.
+The Command Query Responsibility Segregation pattern is used for all access to Core.
+The [MediatR](https://www.nuget.org/packages/MediatR) Nuget package is used for in-process messaging.
+Event Sourcing is logged into Azure Table Storage via ICoreEventLogger interface.

 For more on the CQRS pattern: https://martinfowler.com/bliki/CQRS.html

 ![CQRS](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/cqrs.png)

 ### ViewModels
-View models that are returned from Query methods will include UI related values such as "canDelete" and "canEdit"
+View models that are returned from Query methods will include UI related values such as "EditEnabled" and "DeleteEnabled"

 ### Service-to-service Communication
 Examples of clients accessing the service layer are shown in both REST and gRPC flavors.

+### Logging

+In addition to Event Source logging we also log activities via ICoreActivityLogger.
+These are used for human readable logs for platform and account admins to view in their respective portals.

 ### Containerization
 Docker is used on all projects/solutions to manage local builds and deploy to multi-enviornment configurations.